by Sherif Awad

 -It is satisfying when you enjoy creating.
 If you’re soul purpose is to achieve “stardom” then you will have to be prepared for the disappointment as there are a lot of shut doors along the way and people telling you NO. I create with a larger purpose to be able to do more things with the position that it can bring.
 When you create with more than just yourself in mind, you’ll tend to enjoy it more and be invested enough to achieve what it takes.
 Being able to give back is a big passion of mine and strive to be able to do so in whichever way possible.

 -Gender equality is a major factor within the industry and the conversation has become a lot more prevalent towards the end of last decade until now.
 Women have undoubtedly been paid less, given fewer opportunities amongst other things, and we’re now seeing more women in writing, directing and producing roles, CEO’s and executives taking the reigns more in leading a long overdue wave of power positioning.
-There’s still, however more that needs to be done, especially for BAME female representation and opportunities, especially within the British film and television industry
+There’s still, however more that needs to be done, especially for BAME female representation and opportunities, especially within the British film and television industry.

 -The current situation within the British industry is with the lack of inclusivity and diversity across the sector.
 The misrepresentation and minimal representation isn’t in direct reflection of the country and the multifaceted cultures and stories to which it stands.
 Nepotism and the structures within how creatives are able to access opportunities are very dated and need to be re-addressed, along with the resources and tools being far more outreaching to age groups above the 24 age limit.
 There are many older and mature adults wanting to gain access into the industry with limited tools and information to help provide this and this tends to be secluded to the larger cities, such as London, Birmingham and Manchester rather than also being wider spread afield.